Convex-Dev/design/docs/cad/003_encoding/README.md

 ### Applications

 Applications are free to assign semantic meaning to CAD3 encoded values.

-This is an important aspect of the design: Just like HTTP does not enforce a specific meaning on content included in a PUT request, CAD3 does not specify how an application might choose to interpret specific CAD3 encoded values.

 Applications SHOULD ensure that they are able to read, persist and communicate arbitrary CAD3 encoded values, even if the semantic meaning may be unknown.
 This is important for several reasons:
 - The application SHOULD be robust and not fail due to unrecognised but legal encodings